Western Wildlife Corridor

 We protect, restore and preserve natural habitat, and provide education to foster connections with nature.

-Habitat restoration is one of the most important things that we do!
-Once we have protected a forest, either by owning it or through a conservation easement, our goal is to restore it to a natural state, allowing native plants and animals to flourish. – Habitat restoration typically involves the removal of invasive species of plants.
+Volunteers and staff work to restore native ecosystems by removing invasive plant species and allowing native forests and wildlife to recover.
+Restoration efforts help improve wildlife habitat and strengthen biodiversity across the corridor.
+Habitat restoration typically involves the removal of invasive species of plants.
 Once invasive plants are removed, native plants will often return on their own, although sometimes we will give nature a helping hand, by reseeding and planting!

 Education is the key to ensuring the next generation of nature lovers, supporters, and leaders.
 We provide educational opportunities for all ages in hands-on situations, from children’s activities to hikes and seminars led by some of the brightest minds in their fields.
 We’re very fortunate to have such a diverse and talented core group of volunteers and leaders.
-Check the events page for upcoming hikes or events.
-And, if you have a skill or expertise you’d like to share check out the volunteer page or hit the Contact Us link to get in touch.
+Check the events calendar for upcoming hikes or educational programs.

 Scroll to Top